Log in

 First, make sure that you have a Last modified time field in your Airtable base.
 This field allows you to track the last time certain fields are updated.

 Once you've configured this field in Airtable, you can now set up your customized update notifications—for yourself, your team, or a client.
-You can create your own custom chat notifications quickly with these Zaps:

-Sync your calendar with Airtable
+Sync your calendar and scheduling app with Airtable

 If you manage events, calls, or meetings with Airtable but also use Google Calendar for meeting invites, it can be a hassle to make sure you're adding the right info to both tools.